 Visit the park in mid-October and join the 65,000 people who show up annually for the Robbers Cave Fall Festival.
 Feast on roasted sweet corn and caramel apples while perusing booths filled with hand-crafted items such as soap, pottery and jewelry.
 Stick around for the festival’s Fall Foliage Cruise, featuring over 450 pre-1979 cars.

 Wander into northeast Oklahoma’s Green Country for brilliant fall color sprinkled along the picturesque highways that curl around the high bluffs and dense forests of the area.
 Begin your northeast Oklahoma fall foliage trek in Miami and head south along Highway 10 for dazzling, serpentine roadways that lead straight into the region’s fall foliage epicenter.
-Enjoy the scenery around Grand Lake’s 1,300 miles of shoreline or stop for a picnic under canopies of trees at Lake Eucha Park.
+Enjoy the scenery around Grand Lake’s 1,300 miles of shoreline or stop for a picnic under canopies of trees at one of the beautiful parks surrounding it.

 Enjoy the early morning chill of fall and continue southward as Highway 10 begins to parallel the gently flowing waters of the Illinois River.
 As the highway cuts through cliffs and hills, keep an eye out for abundant wildlife including deer, fox and bald eagles, known to inhabit the area.
 Take a fall float trip along the Illinois and glide down the river in a canoe as autumn winds rustle the surrounding fall leaves.